ergochat/ergo/docs/MANUAL.md

 - Support for [multiple languages](https://crowdin.com/project/oragono).
 - Bouncer-like features, including allowing multiple clients to use the same nickname

-Oragono has multiple "production" deployments (that is to say, communities using it as a day-to-day chat server) and is fairly mature --- we encourage you to consider it for your community!
+Oragono has multiple communities using it as a day-to-day chat server and is fairly mature --- we encourage you to consider it for your community!

 ## Scalability

 We believe Oragono should scale comfortably to 10,000 clients and 2,000 clients per channel, making it suitable for small to medium-sized teams and communities.
 Oragono does not currently support server-to-server linking (federation), meaning that all clients must connect to the same instance.
 However, since Oragono is implemented in Go, it is reasonably effective at distributing work across multiple cores on a single server; in other words, it should "scale up" rather than "scaling out".

-In the relatively near term, work is planned to make Oragono [highly available](https://github.com/oragono/oragono/issues/343), and in the long term, we hope to support [federation](https://github.com/oragono/oragono/issues/26) as well.
+In the relatively near term, we plan to make Oragono [highly available](https://github.com/oragono/oragono/issues/343), and in the long term, we hope to support [federation](https://github.com/oragono/oragono/issues/26) as well.

-If you're interested in deploying Oragono at scale, or want performance tuning advice, come find us via the abovementioned support channels: we're very interested in what our software can do!
+If you're interested in deploying Oragono at scale, or want performance tuning advice, come find us on [`#oragono` on freenode](ircs://irc.freenode.net:6697/#oragono), we're very interested in what our software can do!

 --------------------------------------------------------------------------------------------